a2k11/next-connect/README.md

   - deleting individual comments, added onClick event in comment component for delete icon, added api route for deletion and handleDeleteComment fn. in PostFeed component, passed prop from PostFeed to Post to Comment component
+  - displaying posts on profile page, adding api route for getting posts by userId, grabbing posts through state, adding ProfileTabs component to profile page, defining tabs with data from user
   -